Contenders compete for return flight to New York in 60-second vlog off

 This year’s annual blogging prize run by Legal Cheek in association with global law school BARBRI, came with a visual twist.
 Rather than blog, entrants had to vlog.
 With only 60 seconds to impress, pressure was on participants to creatively condense their thoughts into a short video detailing who their US legal icon is, and why.
 The prize within their reach: a free transatlantic return flight to New York City.

-Here, Legal Cheek presents the top five contenders shortlisted for the ‘Big Apple’ prize, with the winner to be announced at BARBRI’s annual 4 July Independence Day summer party in London.
+Here, Legal Cheek presents the top four contenders shortlisted for the ‘Big Apple’ prize, with the winner to be announced at BARBRI’s annual 4 July Independence Day summer party in London.

 Angelica Olawepo on Thurgood Marshall, former US Supreme Court Justice

 Kicking off the shortlist is London School of Economics (LSE) law student Angelica Olawepo, featuring her idol Thurgood Marshall, a civil rights activist and the first African-American to sit on the US Supreme Court.
 For Olawepo, Marshall represents determination.
 “Despite so many obstacles, he led a revolution that forever changed the US constitutional landscape,” she says.

 Olawepo, known for her YouTube channel ‘Angeliculture’, gets theatrical.
 To re-enact Marshall’s rejection from Maryland Law School because of his skin colour, Olawepo, bearing a cheerless expression, carries a stack of law textbooks in front of a college backdrop.
 Similarly, Olawepo later wears a make-shift robe and wields a gavel to illustrate Marshall’s time both as chief counsel of the National Association for the Advancement of Coloured People and as Supreme Court justice.

 Chelsie Angeles on Michael Sandel, professor at Harvard Law School